Insurgency in the Preševo Valley: 2001

-On 5 February the fiercest fighting in the Preševo valley happened since the end of the 1999 Kosovo conflict.
+On 5 February, the fiercest fighting in the Preševo valley happened since the end of the 1999 Kosovo conflict.
 The Yugoslav army exchanged artillery fire for several hours across the internationally imposed buffer zone next to the border with Kosovo.
-On 16 February near the border town of Podujevo seven Serb civilians were killed after Niš-Ekspres bus with refugees from Kosovo was blown up by the UÇPMB.
+On 16 February, near the border town of Podujevo, seven Serb civilians were killed after a Niš-Ekspres bus with refugees from Kosovo was blown up by the UÇPMB.
 After that, on 7 March 2001, KFOR agreed to allow Serb military to reoccupy the GSZ section by section.
 In one village where the UÇPMB still stood, a guerrilla fighter died in an accidental explosion.
 At the same time Albanian guerrillas started mutiny in Republic of Macedonia.
 During the March one-week ceasefire was agreed again, after four policeman were killed.

 The army first entered the section on a border with Republic of Macedonia (Sector C East), in order to stop illegal arms smuggling.
 Afterwards KFOR allowed Serbs to return to Sector C West and A on 25 March, and zone D on 14 April.
 On 21 May Albanian commanders signed the Končulj agreement and agreed to disarm, but many continued to fight.
 Last section was around Preševo (sector B).
 On 24 May, the Serbian army entered the town, although Albanian fighters were attacking them.
 There, one of the rebel commanders, Ridvan Qazimi "Lleshi" was killed.
 It is not clear whether he was killed by police or by other insurgents.
 After the Serb victory, the UÇPMB agreed to disarm.
-During the 2001 insurgency in Macedonia, the UÇPMB continuously funded and supported the NLA.
-They did that until there disarmament on 21 May 2001.
+During the 2001 insurgency in Macedonia, the UÇPMB continuously funded and supported the NLA until there disarmament on 21 May 2001.
 Some of its veterans joined newly formed National Liberation Army in Republic of Macedonia.
 Around 400 guerrillas surrendered in order to get the pardon from the Yugoslav government.
 UÇPMB commander Shefket Musliu surrendered to KFOR on 26 May.
-Until August 2001 there were around 1,160 attacks on Serb police and civilians.
+Until August 2001, there were around 1,160 attacks on Serb police and civilians.

 Čović's Plan

-In February 2001, Deputy Prime Minister of Serbia and Head of Coordination Center for Southern Serbia Nebojša Čović proposed the plan for resolving the crisis in Preševo Valley.
+In February 2001, Deputy Prime Minister of Serbia and Head of Coordination Center for Southern Serbia Nebojša Čović proposed a plan for resolving the crisis in Preševo Valley.
 The plan called for joint police forces of local ethnic Albanians and Serbs, in proportion to the ethnic groups' populations in the area.
 The proposal also called for integrating the valley's ethnic Albanian population into mainstream Serbian political and social life.
 It also offered civil rights guarantees and promises of economic development.
 The plan didn’t provide autonomy for the region or possible annexation to Kosovo.
 Instead, it is provided decentralisation to local authorities.
 The plan also called for demilitarisation of the Preševo Valley and disbandment of UÇPMB.
 All rebel controlled areas should be returned to Serbia.
 Every rebel that surrenders will be promised a pardon from the Yugoslav government.
 The plan was accepted, and Albanians signed the demilitarization agreement in a village of Končulj.